kevinboone/txt2epub/README.md

 ## Revisions

+0.0.5, October 2025

+- Changed the way the mimetype file is stored, to suit fussy checkers
+- Fixed broken manpage
+- Fixed the "NCX id doesn't match OPF id" message from fussy checkers
+- Fixed the "Missing play order in nav point element" message from Okular

 0.0.4, June 2024

-Tidied up Makefile to work better with Gentoo.
-Fixed an error where later versions of gcc enforce 3-argument open() in certain usages
+- Tidied up Makefile to work better with Gentoo.
+- Fixed an error where later versions of gcc enforce 3-argument open() in certain usages

 0.0.3, May 2023

-Fixed a nasty bug where space indents were being processed in the first line of a file, causing the header to be split between paras
+- Fixed a nasty bug where space indents were being processed in the first line of a file, causing the header to be split between paras

 0.0.2, May 2023

-Added `--para-indent` feature (contributed by KenH2000)
+- Added `--para-indent` feature (contributed by KenH2000)